michaelrennison/survey/README.md

 1. import the database.sql in server/database/ to your local database driver
 2. Change src/config.json database details to match your own
 3. Install concurrently on your machine using `npm install -g concurrently`
-4. run `npm initialize` to install the applications required dependencies
+4. run `npm run initialize` to install the applications required dependencies
 5. run `npm start` this will run both the server and the react app

 ## Tools